Real Name | Stephanie Marie McMahon |

 Fact Sheet

-- Stephanie McMahon's real name is Stephanie Marie McMahon
+- Wondering what Stephanie McMahon's real name is?
+Stephanie McMahon's real name is Stephanie Marie McMahon

 - What does Stephanie McMahon do?
 Stephanie McMahon's job is being a(n) Professional Wrestler

-- Is Stephanie McMahon single or married?
-Stephanie McMahon is Married (Paul Michael Levesque - Triple H)!
+- Stephanie McMahon is currently Married (Paul Michael Levesque - Triple H)

-- Which college/university did Stephanie McMahon go to?
-Stephanie McMahon went to Boston University
+- Where did Stephanie McMahon go to school?
+Stephanie McMahon is a graduate of Boston University

 - Stephanie McMahon has 3 kids

-- Stephanie McMahon childrens names are Aurora, Murphy and Vaughn
+- Stephanie McMahon's kids are Aurora, Murphy and Vaughn

 FAQ